How To Tell If Someone Checked Your Location on Snapchat

 Another possibility is to use a burner phone – open up Snapchat on your burner and leave it running at home while you and your “real” phone head out to whatever nefarious rendezvous you want to hide from Mom and your friends’ list.
 Just don’t open Snapchat on your real phone while you’re out, or your cover is blown!

-If you don’t have a burner phone, but do have a PC, then you can install one of the many Android emulators on your PC and have that as your Snapchat home base.
+If you don’t have a burner phone, but do have a computer, then you can install one of the many Android emulators on your device and have that as your Snapchat home base.

 It’ll show you safe and sound at home all night long as long as you leave the emulator running with Snapchat open.
 Check out this TechJunkie article on the best Android emulators for Windows 10 to get started.